 Green active travel routes create attractive places and journeys for people and improve the environment.
 The deliberate choice to combine natural planting or water systems together with paths for people on foot or bike delivers a range of benefits.
 From environmental improvements such as increased habitat and biodiversity to improved health and wellbeing for people.

-By retrofitting new active travel routes to existing green corridors, introducing or enhancing green infrastructure along an existing active travel route, or by newly planning both active travel routes and green infrastructure together from the start, this integrated approach can lead to more coordinated management approaches that view green active travel routes as coherent pieces of infrastructure.
+By retrofitting new active travel routes to existing green corridors, introducing or enhancing green infrastructure along an existing active travel route, or by newly planning both active travel routes

 Walking supports Green Infrastructure